 The doctor has advised me that Manuel needs to undergo a dialysis – his creatinine was measured at 450, his kidneys are malfunctioning that caused the swelling of his thigh.

-There is no option left, but to pull-out Manuel from the Gubat hospital and have him transferred in another hospital in Sorsogon City where a dialysis machine is available.
+There is no option left, but to pull-out Manuel from the Gubat hospital and have him transferred to another hospital in Sorsogon City where a dialysis machine is available.

 A private physician advised us for an ultrasound – the result revealed the presence of abscess inside the thigh, the findings prompted the physician to recommend an immediate surgery to avert the rising creatinine that might endanger him and might cause his sudden death.